begoon/deno-hono/README.md

-# Hono based API hosted by Deno
+# Hono-based API hosted by Deno

-This is a test application of the REST API with OpenAPI/Swagger documentation.
+This is a test application of the REST API with OpenAPI/Zod/Swagger documentation.

-The application uses Hono as a backend and Deno runtine.
+The application uses Hono as a backend and Deno runtime.

 ## Requirements